Me, myself, I, mé féin agus mise.

 I moved from Dublin, Ireland, to New York in 1993.

-Nowadays I split my time between Westchester County NY, the spectacular Adirondack region of the North Country in New York State and the beautiful coast of Maine.
+Nowadays I split my time between Westchester County NY, and the beautiful coast of Maine.

 How lucky am I?